Kaciras/pac-maker/README.md

 ## Run tests

-To run unit tests, you should enable experimental vm modules.
+To run unit tests, you need enable experimental vm modules.

 ```shell
 set NODE_OPTIONS=--experimental-vm-modules
 pnpm test
 ```

-Some tests may fail with the error `Test environment has been torn down`, that is a bug in Jest.
+Some tests may fail with the error `Test environment has been torn down`, [that is a bug in Jest](https://github.com/facebook/jest/issues/11438).